Threats to Birds: Collisions (Nighttime Lighting)

 Timing

-• Use automatic controls such as timers, dimmers, or motion sensors to turn lights on and off as needed.
+• Use networked lighting or automatic controls, such as timers, dimmers, or motion sensors, to turn lights on and off as needed.

 Direction